-Cooking students hone their skills at the Canadian Culinary Institute, housed in the Culinary and Tourism Centre on the historic Charlottetown waterfront.
-Next door is Canada’s Smartest Kitchen, a special research facility for food-product development, one of several science-and-technology related research areas.
-Social innovation is another research specialty, in areas such as early childhood education and literacy.
-Students work under the guidance of faculty and industry partners to develop new technology, with particular focus on P.E.I. and the wider Atlantic region.
+Cooking students hone their skills at the Culinary Institute of Canada, housed in the Tourism and Culinary Centre on the historic Charlottetown waterfront.
+Next door is Canada’s Smartest Kitchen, a special research facility for food-product development, one of the school’s many science and technology research areas.
+The school’s bioscience technology program received the 2020 Gold Program Excellence Award from Colleges and Institutes Canada.

 The main campus, the Prince of Wales campus in Charlottetown, features the Florence Simmons Performance Hall, the Centre for Community Engagement—home of the Holland Hurricanes varsity sports teams—and five apartment-style residences.
 The Summerside Waterfront campus houses most of the college’s trades and industrial technology programs, along with the Marine Training Centre.
 The Atlantic Police Academy, also in Summerside, offers programs in firefighting, conservation enforcement, corrections, police science, and sheriff and public safety.
 The academy has its own student residence.